Heraldry Symbols & What They Mean

 The Catherine-wheel is the emblem of one who is prepared to undergo great trials for the Christian faith.

 The crest of a wolf has been granted to valiant captains who service loyally through long sieges or hard enterprises.
-It signifies valour and guardianship.
+It signifies valour and guardianship in heraldry.

 Wolves were viewed as ferocious and merciless and it was thought that they could paralyze their enemies with a look before destroying them.
 The bearer of this symbol was a deadly enemy to have.